RasParker/Kaya/replit.md

 # External Dependencies

-**Database Service**: Neon Database (@neondatabase/serverless) for PostgreSQL hosting with serverless scaling capabilities.
+**Database Service**: Supabase for PostgreSQL database hosting with serverless scaling, built-in authentication, and real-time capabilities.

+**Image Storage**: Cloudinary for cloud-based image storage, optimization, and delivery with automatic format conversion and responsive image generation.

 **UI Component Library**: Extensive use of Radix UI primitives for accessible, unstyled components that are then styled with custom CSS.